kubernetes-sigs/kube-scheduler-simulator/simulator/docs/environment-variables.md

 configuration from the web UI as well.

-`EXTERNAL_IMPORT_ENABLED`: This variable indicates whether the simulator will import resources from an existing cluster or not.
+`EXTERNAL_IMPORT_ENABLED`: This variable indicates whether the simulator will import resources from an user cluster's or not.
 Note, this is still a beta feature.